vindict6/CS2-SharpUpdater/README.md

 **Accounts**
 - A **GitHub account** to hold your fork.
-- A **Steam account that owns Counter-Strike 2.** A cheap throwaway is fine, but it must be able to log in non-interactively: turn off the **phone-app (mobile) Steam Guard**, because that pops a confirmation prompt every login and automation will just hang.
-Email Steam Guard is fine.
-Log into that account once from a desktop Steam client first so it isn't flagged as brand-new on first use.
+- A **Steam account that owns Counter-Strike 2.** If you use Steam Guard, make sure you have your phone out and ready during the workflows with the Steam app open.

 **The build machine (your self-hosted runner)** — one Linux box you control, that stays on.
 It does the downloading and building, so it needs: